crontab/RollingView/README.md

 * `register(cellClass:create:)` - register a cell class and its factory method `create()`; this should be called only once per each cell class.
 * `addCells(edge:cellClass:count:)` - add content above or below, given the cell class and a number of cells to add.
 Your implementation of `rollingView(_:reuseCell:forIndex:)` will be called for setting up actual content in the cells.

-Take a look at the demo app (RollingVIew.xcodeproj) to have a better idea on how this works.
+Take a look at the demo app (load RollingVIew.xcodeproj) to have a better idea on how this works.

+Additionally, the public interfaces and methods are documented in the source file [RollingView.swift](https://github.com/crontab/RollingView/blob/master/RollingView/RollingView.swift) .